vanhoefm/macstealer/README.md

 to immediately (re)connect under a recently-used MAC address by proving that they posses the cached security association linked to this MAC address, e.g., by connecting using the correct cached PMK.

-Another method to securely recognize recently-connected users is based on the EAP identity they used during 802.1X authentication.
-An AP can securely [learn the EAP identity from the RADIUS server](https://www.rfc-editor.org/rfc/rfc2865) that authenticated the client, and can keep a mapping of recently connected MAC addresses and their corresponding EAP identity.
-When a client connects, the AP checks whether its MAC address was recently used.
-If it isn't, or if it is and the client is using the same EAP identity as before, the client can connect as normal.
-However, if the same MAC address is used under a different EAP identity, the client is forced to wait a predefined amount of time before being able to successfully connect.

 When using multi-PSK, which is also known as [per-station PSK](https://0x72326432.com/posts/perstapsk_en/) or [Identity PSK](https://www.cisco.com/c/en/us/td/docs/wireless/controller/technotes/8-5/b_Identity_PSK_Feature_Deployment_Guide.html), the AP can keep a mapping of recently connected MAC addresses and the (unique) password that they used.